NehorayFromIsrael/Neogram/README.md

 # System Requirements

-Windows os 7 or above
+Windows os 7 or above,
 Python 3.8.2

 *current version work only in windows